t-hamano/custom-html-block-extension/readme.txt

 * a11y: Improve screen reader reading
 * Fix: Full screen editor not showing on the block editor
 * Clean: Polish change indentation popover style
-* Drop support for WP5.9
+* Drop support for WordPress 5.9, 6.0
 * Drop support for PHP7.3

 = 3.2.1 =